ARNP clinicals and projects

 What about my ARNP project?

-All UI College of Nursing students will follow the same pathway as is currently in place and complete form 3.
-Projects from outside schools will be only be accepted in the master’s or DNP leadership tracks.
+All UI College of Nursing students will follow the same pathway as is currently in place through the Department of Nursing office of evidence-based practice.
 No outside school ARNP projects will be accepted.

 What if I want to attend the UI College of Nursing for an MSN leadership track but not a DNP leadership track?